What is a Metal Prefab Staircase?

 - Grade 8 Head Lag Screws

-Thread locking is the ability to improve the quality of the bolt connections by attaching a special adhesive.
-The special adhesive applies directly to the bolt’s threading.
+Thread locking is the ability to improve the quality of the bolt connections through the use of adhesives.
+The special adhesive is applied directly to the bolt’s threading during production.
 This way the binding at the connection point is the strongest possible.

 In addition to using high-quality bolts, further engineering happens to connect our components, by a process known as flow-drilling.
 Traditional welding methods cause distortions where the two metal parts join together; this affects the look of the overall design, and can be hard to cover-up.
 By utilizing flow-drilling instead of welding, we remove the “scar” where the metals meet, and instead create a threaded hole where a bolt can easily be inserted.